Mimicry-Protocol/kaleidoscope/README.md

-# kaleidoscope
+# Kaleidoscope
-Kaleidoscope is an open-source API for safely querying metrics for use with pantomime markets.
+Kaleidoscope is an open-source API for safely querying metrics for use with prediction markets.